 How to Get to Pacific Beach

-Bounded by the Pacific Ocean to the west, Interstate 5 to the east, Mission Beach to the south, and La Jolla to the north, two primary freeways offer access to the Pacific Beach neighborhood.
-They are Interstate 8 (running east to west) on its southern end and Interstate 5 (running south to north) on its northern end.
+Bounded by the Pacific Ocean to the west, Interstate 5 to the east, Mission Beach to the south, and La Jolla to the north, two primary freeways offer access to the Pacific Beach neighborhood: Interstate 8 (running east to west) on its southern end and Interstate 5 (running north to south) on its eastern side.

 From I-5, take the Grand/Garnet exit west to enter Pacific Beach and follow the markers.
 Both Grand Avenue and Garnet Avenue cut across the neighborhood and end at the beach.